 These novels made Turèll a more popular writer—read in places where his poetry hadn’t reached.
 But he didn’t treat them as a commercial sidestep.
 They were just another format to explore what had always interested him: urban life, contradiction, human weirdness.

-Conclusion and FAQs About Dan Turèll
+Conclusion About Dan Turèll

 Dan Turèll died of esophageal cancer on October 15, 1993.
 He was 47.
 He’s buried in Assistens Cemetery, the same place as Søren Kierkegaard and H.C.
 Andersen.